anakin004/Linux-Labyrinth/README.md

 - **RESTful API**: The application exposes endpoints to interact with the data stored in the PostgreSQL database, allowing users to perform CRUD (Create, Read, Update, Delete) operations via HTTP requests.
 - **Docker Support**: The project can be configured to run PostgreSQL in a Docker container, making it easier to set up a local development environment without the need for manual PostgreSQL installation.
 - **UI**: An interractive web interface that makes the learning process engaging.
-- **Azure**: I hosted the web application on Azure using a Cloud-Based Virtual Machine (VM) to provide reliable and scalable access via GitHub.
+- **Web-Hosting**: I hosted the web application on Azure using a Cloud-Based Virtual Machine (VM) to provide reliable and scalable access via GitHub.
 This enabled efficient deployment and streamlined access for users.
 ## Technologies Used
 - **Java 17, HTML & CSS, JavaScript**: Programming languages used for this project.
 - **Tailwind CSS, React, PostCSS**: Frontend technologies used for styling, building dynamic user interfaces, and optimizing CSS.